A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

 \section{Experiments}

-To evaluate the effectiveness and robustness of the proposed framework, we apply the framework to a series of experiments on representative hysteretic systems.
+To evaluate the proposed framework, we apply the framework to a series of experiments on representative hysteretic systems.
 These experiments aim to assess both predictive accuracy and generalization ability under varying excitation types, noise conditions and initial conditions.
-For the noise conditions part, robustness with respect to measurement uncertainty is examined by adding zero-mean Gaussian white noise to measured data, with signal-to-noise ratio (SNR) defined as:
+For the noise conditions part, robustness with respect to measurement uncertainty is examined by adding zero-mean Gaussian white noise to the measured data, with signal-to-noise ratio (SNR) defined as:

 where $P_{\text{signal}}$ and $P_{\text{noise}}$ denote the average power of the clean signal and the added noise, respectively.
 To better demonstrate the performance of the proposed framework, the prediction accuracy is quantified using the normalized root mean square error (NRMSE), defined as: